chucknotchunk/MechEng-Mars-Rover-Control-System/README.md

 # Mars Rover Control System

 ## Project Overview
-The Mars Rover Control System is a sophisticated software suite designed to operate a rover with precise movement control.
-This system includes features for basic motion commands, PID control for stability, and advanced steering functionalities.
-It lays the foundation for future enhancements like sensor fusion and GUI-based control.
+The Mars Rover Control System is designed to coordinate the actions between onboard subsystems and includes a motion control system to direct the Rover in executing commanded movements.
+This system establishes a foundation for future enhancements, including sensor fusion and GUI-based control.

 ## Features
 - **Basic Word Commands:** Control rover movement with simple commands like "move 5" to move forward 5 meters.